altomator/ALTO-IIIF/README.md

-## Extracting illustrations from ALTO files
+## Extracting illustrations from ALTO files With IIIF
-*With IIIF*

 ### Synopsis

 ### Installation
-You will need:
-3 Perl  scripts :
+You will need 4 scripts :
-- cmd.dos
--
+1. filterIMG.sh (shell)
+2. processURLs.pl (Perl)
+3. extractIMG.pl (Perl)
+4. extractMD.pl (Perl)

+A batch.sh script chains the commands.

 The documents must be stored in a "DOCS" folder.
 The images will be generated in a "IMG" folder.